sailecodes/todo/README.md

           - Reset the http-cookie to clear the JWT
     - Todo routes (`/api/v1/todos`)
       - Restricted routes
-        - Must pass an authentication layer that verifies the JWT in the http-cookie
+        - Must pass a validation layer that verifies the JWT in the http-cookie
       - Further validation
         - After passing the authentication layer, the POST and PATCH routes must pass todo and query param validations
       - 5 routes